Secure Instant Messaging Guidelines

 While the utility of IM is undeniable, such increased functionality invariably brings with it new risks and vulnerabilities.
 Compounding this is the fact that the technologies available for managing distributed IM risks are far fewer and less mature than those available for older centralized services like e-mail.

 Instant messaging risks must nonetheless be minimized if IM is to enjoy a risk-benefit profile akin to that of e-mail.
-With a view to achieving that acceptable level of risk, Computing and Communications in consultation with the Campus Community and the University's Information Access and Privacy Protection Office, is issuing the above guidelines for secure instant messaging.
+With a view to achieving that acceptable level of risk, Information Technology Services in consultation with the Campus Community and the University's Information Access and Privacy Protection Office, is issuing the above guidelines for secure instant messaging.